Dave Marr Jr.

 The Pro of 52nd Street

 Through almost the entirety of his Tour career Dave Marr lived in the suburbs of New York City.
 It was, in a phrase he often borrowed, "the city so nice they named it twice, New York, New York".
-Not many touring professionals ever made the New York area their home base but Dave had married a New York girl and fell in love with the city itself.
+Few touring professionals ever made the New York area their home base but Dave had married a New York girl and fell in love with the city itself.
 Dan Jenkins recognized Dave's love for the town and the town's delight at having a prominent golf champion call it his home.
-Jenkins, while writing for Sports Illustrated, dubbed Marr "The Pro of 52nd Street" in honor of the thoroughfare that wass home to most of the city's most famous sports watering holes.
+Jenkins, while writing for Sports Illustrated, dubbed Marr "The Pro of 52nd Street" in honor of the thoroughfare that was home to most of the city's most famous sports watering holes.
 Jenkins further described Dave as “a man who enjoys a good glass of whiskey when night-time comes, is not averse to a second one, and will wrestle any man in the house to get the check when it arrives.
 At 5 feet 9 and 155 pounds, he spends practically no time at all worrying about his muscles, and he eats only the food that tastes good.”
 Dave would return to Texas after his divorce in 1970 and while the man left the city, the city never left the man.

 star